 One of the more interesting ways we interact with CDNs is directing traffic across multiple CDNs (the “multi-CDN” use case).
-Riot Games is an example of one of our customers who leverages not just one or two, but something like a dozen CDNs.
+We have customers who leverage not just one or two, but something like a dozen CDNs.
 They do this to optimize performance across challenging markets (by selecting the highest performing CDN using Pulsar), to optimize cost (by selecting low/no cost CDNs for specific end users using our network based filters), and to optimize availability by routing around CDN outages.
 Multi-CDN (and multi-cloud) are super important use cases that will become more prevalent over the next few years as most companies seek to hedge against service provider outages.

 If these use cases are part of your planning for 2018 and beyond, contact us to see what NS1’s intelligent traffic management can do for you.